dd86k/ddcput/README.md

-# DDCPUTESTER, Processor testing tool
+# DDCPUT, Processor testing tool

-ddcputester is a micro-processor testing utility that can:
+ddcput is a micro-processor testing utility that can:
 - Measure user-code instruction latency.

 ## OPERATING SYSTEM SUPPORT